Salt Lake - Things to Do

 Paddle the lakes or explore a network of roads and trails and find opportunities for hunting, fishing, wildlife viewing, photography, hiking and bicycling.

 Hunting of white-tailed deer and hogs takes place in the fall and winter, with turkey hunting in the spring.
 The feral hog and turkey populations are excellent, and the deer population is fair.
 All hunts, except small game hunts, on Salt Lake are quota hunts.
 Appropriate licenses and permits are required.
-Check the hunt calendar and regulations summary for an area map, specific dates and quota permit requirements.
+Check the regulations summary brochure and hunt calendar before you visit.

 Hiking and Biking